 There are two possible classes of trajectories depending on the energy of the system and the nature of interactions.
-For negative energy configurations, available with attractive interactions ($\Gamma < E < 0$), we get familiar oscillating solutions, shown in \cref{fig:classical_2particles} with dotted lines.
-The two particles stay within a single Machian cluster and oscillate precisely out of phase to conserve centre of mass.
+First, For negative energy configurations, available with attractive interactions ($\Gamma < E < 0$), we obtain familiar oscillating solutions, shown in \cref{fig:classical_2particles} with dotted lines.
+The two particles stay within a single Machian cluster and oscillate perfectly out of phase to keep the center of mass fixed.
 Both position and momentum coordinates are bounded.
-For small oscillations, the frequency $\omega_0$ can be determined by setting $K \approx 1$ and Taylor expanding $U$ in \cref{eq:Hamiltonian_classical_1d_2particles} to get
+For small oscillations, the frequency $\omega_0$ can be determined by setting $K \approx 1$ and Taylor expanding $U$ in \cref{eq:Hamiltonian_classical_1d_2particles} to obtain

-For positive energy configurations, we find a novel class of trajectories.
-Irrespective of the nature of interactions (attractive $U<0$, repulsive $U>0$ or no interactions $U=0$), we find that all trajectories with $E>0$ follow a similar pattern-- particles starting within a single Machian cluster eventually drift apart in opposite directions, conserving the centre-of-mass and eventually become immobile as they end up isolated in two adjacent clusters.
-One curious aspect of these trajectories is that as the particles separate we have $K(x_1 - x_2) \rightarrow 0$ and $U(x_1 - x_2) \rightarrow 0$ in \cref{eq:Hamiltonian_classical_1d_2particles}.
+Second, for positive energy configurations, we find a novel class of trajectories.
+Irrespective of the nature of interactions (attractive $U<0$, repulsive $U>0$ or no interactions $U=0$), all trajectories with $E>0$ follow a similar pattern: particles starting within a single Machian cluster eventually drift apart in opposite directions to keep the center of mass fixed, and eventually become immobile by forming two adjacent clusters.
+One curious aspect of these trajectories is that as the particles separate we have $K(x_1 - x_2) \rightarrow 0$ and $U(x_1 - x_2) \rightarrow 0$ in (\ref{eq:Hamiltonian_classical_1d_2particles}).
 The system conserves energy by $|p_1-p_2| \rightarrow \infty$ at late times appropriately.
 We call these trajectories `fractonic' to distinguish from ordinary trajectories present in dipole non-conserving systems where diverging momenta are not typically found.
-Sample fractonic trajectories are shown \cref{fig:classical_2particles} using solid lines.
+Sample fractonic trajectories are shown \cref{fig:classical_2particles} with solid lines.